tkoopman/Generic-Synthesis-Patcher/docs/Settings.md

 # Rule Properties

 These are case insensitive.
-If a property accepts multiple values as an array, you do not need to use the [ ] to denote an array if only entering a single value.
+If a property accepts multiple values as an array, you do not need to use the \[ ] to denote an array if only entering a single value.

 > **<font color="green">Priority</font>**: All matching rules will be applied to a record in ascending priority.
 Default: 0
 Matching priority will be applied in random order so be carful if multiple rules edit the same fields on a record.

-# Basic Filters
+## Filters

 At least 1 basic filter must be applied to a rule.
 If multiple filters provided then the logic is **Type AND (EditorID OR FormID)**
 All filters can be either single value or array of possible values.